 If you're still having trouble, you could always plan your trip around one big bucket list item (maybe a national park you want to visit, a holiday or festival you want to celebrate, or an activity you've always wanted to try), or around a specific theme.

-For example, I've planned trips around events like the Albuquerque Balloon Fiesta in New Mexico and polar bear season in Manitoba, and also with themes like the whisky-centric road trip I took in Scotland with Elliot, and the Lord of the Rings-themed tour I took in New Zealand.
+For example, I've planned trips around events like the Albuquerque Balloon Fiesta in New Mexico and polar bear season in Manitoba, and also with themes like the whisky-centric road trip I took in Scotland with my husband Elliot, and the Lord of the Rings-themed tour I took in New Zealand.

 You could also plan your trip around food you want to eat, hikes you want to tackle, or even cool places that you want to stay.
 The options are endless, and you can get pretty creative.